micropython/oofatfs/src/00readme.txt

   _MCU_ENDIAN

   This is the most impotant option that depends on the processor architecture.
-  When the target device corresponds to either or both of following terms, the _MCU_ENDIAN must be set to 2 to force FatFs to access FAT structure in byte-by-byte.
+  The value 2 is compatible with all MCUs.
+It forces FatFs to access FAT structures in byte-by-byte.
+When the target device corresponds to either or both of following cases, it must always be set 2.

   - Muti-byte integers (short, long) are stored in Big-Endian.
   - Address miss-aligned memory access results in an incorrect behavior.

-  If not the case, this can also be set to 1 for good code efficiency.
-The initial value is 0. (must be set to 1 or 2 properly)
+  If not the case, setting 1 is recommended rather than 2 for good code efficiency.
+The initial value is 0.
+(Must set 1 or 2 properly)

   _FS_READONLY

-  When application program does not require any write function, _FS_READONLY can be set to 1 to eliminate writing code to reduce the module size.
+  When application program does not require write functions, _FS_READONLY can be set to 1 to eliminate writing code to reduce the module size.
 This setting should be reflected to configurations of low level disk I/O module if available.
 The initial value is 0.
 (Read and Write)

   _FS_MINIMIZE

-  When application program requires only file read/write function, _FS_MINIMIZE can be changed to eliminate some functions to reduce the module size.
-The initial value is 0. (full function)
+  When application program requires only file read/write function and nothing else, _FS_MINIMIZE can be changed to eliminate some functions to reduce the module size.
+The initial value is 0.
+(Full function)

+  _USE_STRFUNC

+  When _USE_STRFUNC is set to 1, the string functions, fputc, fputs, fprintf and fgets are enabled.
+The initial value is 0.
+(String functions are not available)

   _DRIVES